 Lorin Johnson, Professor, teaches courses in ballet technique, pedagogy and dance history, in addition to choreographing for and directing department concerts.
 His hobbies include playing guitar, reading, biking and surfing.

 Lorin Johnson has been a professor at CSULB since 2006, earning tenure in 2012 and promotion to Full Professor in 2017.
 He served as Assistant Dean and Interim Associate Dean of the College of the Arts 2019-21, overseeing assessment, research grants, and faculty professional development.
-He is currently the Coordinator for Program Review & Assessment at CSULB in Academic Affairs.

 His professional dance training began at the Pacific Dance Theatre and the San Francisco Ballet School where he studied on full scholarship.
 He performed with the San Francisco Ballet before joining the American Ballet Theatre in New York under the directorship of Mikhail Baryshnikov.
 Johnson performed at ABT until 1995, appearing in eight seasons at the Metropolitan Opera House and touring nationally and internationally to such cities as Paris, Tokyo, Athens, Buenos Aires, and London.
 Johnson created original roles in ballets by such renowned choreographers as Ulysses Dove, Clark Tippet and Agnes DeMille, among many others, and he has worked with some of the 20th century’s most renowned choreographers, including Glen Tetley, Kenneth Macmillan, Twyla Tharp, and Jerome Robbins.
 Following his career as a professional dancer, Johnson earned B.A. and M.A. degrees from the University of Southern California, focusing on Russian arts and cultural studies.